 Use Organic Nutrients—Organic nutrients contain lower salts and minerals than chemical nutrients.
-The accumulation of salts and minerals is the reason that causes an imbalance of pH level.
-They’re also natural and friendly for plants.
+The accumulation of salts and minerals is the reason that causes an imbalance in pH level.
+They’re also natural and friendly to plants.

 Flush Your Plants Regularly—A regular flush is a good way to prevent a nutrient lockout.
 Some growers don’t flush their plants until they face a nutrient lockout—that’s not ideal.
 Nutrient lockouts slow down growth and can damage overall plant health.
 Flush your plants before you adjust the nutrients, especially if you’re growing autoflowers.

 So, to sum up, if you find discoloration and twisting of your leaves, it’s possibly caused by the nutrients (a deficiency, lockout, or burn).
 Don’t freak out, if you didn’t feed them too much you can start by adding a small dosage of nutrients.
 Once your plants are better you can gradually increase the amount of nutrients.

 If you think you overfed them, it’s OK: check the tip of the leaves—if it’s just small areas on the tips you don’t need to flush out the medium since flushing will remove all the nutrients.
 You only need to water with clean, pH-balanced water (no nutrients for a little while) and the medium will balance out over time.
 If you have added too many nutrients, and the situation is worse (a lot of leaves are dead), it’s time to flush!